spacebarchat/server/CONTRIBUTING.md

 Fosscord Server is written in TypeScript and requires [a NodeJS version of 14 or above](https://nodejs.org/en/download/).

 The source code for Fosscord Server is hosted on GitHub.
 You will also need a Git client.
+Like for example Git CLI or Git Kraken or the one built into VSCode for example.
+Gitkraken is liked by project members that have access to it via Student Package or pay for it them selfs.

 To build Fosscord Server you will need Python 3 due to dependencies needing it.
 A currently supported version of Python 3 is required as issues that cant be replicated using non EOL Python versions will be closed.